anitaposch/anita-grav/user/pages/04.blog/articles-2022/221031-trevor-ncube/221031-trevor-ncube.md

 ---
-title: Anita Posch on influential Zimbabwean YouTube channel
+title: Anita Posch in conversation with Trevor Ncube on influential Zimbabwean channel
 taxonomy:
     tags: [Features, Blog, Bitcoin in Africa, On the Ground, Show]
 routes: